 The Environmental Fellows Program is a summer fellowship program for graduate students jointly run by the University of Michigan School for Environment and Sustainability and the Environmental Grantmakers Association.
-Through the Program fellows learn about environmental philanthropy and gaining practical job and networking experience.
+Through the Program fellows learn about environmental philanthropy and gain practical job and networking experience.

 The Doris Duke Conservation Scholars Program at the University of Michigan is a two-summer program where undergraduate students from historically underrepresented backgrounds in the conservation field get the chance to work on conservation research and build valuable work experience in a conservation-focused internship.